IanTeda/ianteda.github.io/src/_drafts/2015-01-27-jekyll-seo.md

 * Make use of the "description" meta tag <i class="fa fa-check"></i>
 * Improve the structure of your URLs and make your site easier to navigate -- Permalinks <i class="fa fa-check"></i>
 * Offer quality content and services -- Build your authority (back liks)
-* Write better anchor text
+* Write better anchor text.
+Use descriptive text when linking:
 * Optimize your use of images -- Image sitemap
 * Use heading tags appropriately
 * Make effective use of robots.txt